JensPauwels/react-query/readme.md

 # React Todo Application

-This project is a Todo application that uses React form hook, ZOD, React Query, and TypeScript.
+This project is a Todo application that uses React form hook, ZOD, Zustand, React Query, Rest, GraphQL, and TypeScript.
 It allows users to create and manage a list of tasks to be completed.

 ## Technologies Used